-The County's expenditures for December 31, 2016, were \$28,491 and \$-0-\$ to the Library Board, and the Authority, respectively.
+The County's expenditures for December 31, 2018, were \$29,004 to the Library Board.

 E. BASIC FINANCIAL STATEMENTS - GASB STATEMENT NO. 34: The basic financial statements consist of the government-wide financial statements, fund financial statements, and notes to the financial statements.
 Both the government-wide financial statements and the fund financial statements categorize activities as either governmental activities or business-type activities.
 These statements provide valuable information that can be analyzed and compared.